 Many teenagers and young adults have experienced bullying at school, at their part-time jobs, and in their close social networks.
 Adolescence is a period of time that, for some, is difficult to endure, and lots of teenagers have been emotionally and physically traumatized by the experience.
 With the increased use of technology, bullying now not only occurs in face-to-face context, but also online.

-Cyberbullying is a growing occurrence amongst young people and is having serious consequences for many victims.
-Young people are being hurt and losing self esteem and confidence.
-According to cyberbullying research conducted by the Cybersmile Foundation, every 20 minutes, a young person between the ages of 10 and 19 attempts suicide.
+Cyberbullying is a growing occurrence amongst young people that has serious consequences for many victims.
+Young people are being hurt and losing self-esteem and confidence.
+According to cyberbullying research conducted by the Cybersmile Foundation, every 20 minutes, a young person between the ages of 10–19 attempts suicide.
 In addition, the Centers for Disease Control and Prevention released data that found 16% of high school students were victims of cyberbullying in 2011.
 These alarmingly high numbers show that adults need to be aware of what is occurring in young peoples' lives and recognize signs of cyberbullying.